RDFFrames: Knowledge Graph Access for Machine Learning Tools: Evaluation

 \subsubsection{Knowledge Graph Embedding}

-Knowledge graph embeddings are widely used relational learning models, and they are the state of the art on benchmark datasets for link prediction and fact classification~\cite{journals/tkde/WangMWG17, wang2018multi}.
+Knowledge graph embeddings are widely used relational learning models, and they are state of the art on benchmark datasets for link prediction and fact classification~\cite{journals/tkde/WangMWG17, wang2018multi}.
 The input to these models is a dataframe of triples, i.e., a table of three columns: $[subject, predicate, object]$ where the $object$ is a URI representing an entity (i.e., not a literal).
 Currently, knowledge graph embeddings are typically evaluated only on small pre-processed subsets of knowledge graphs like FB15K~\cite{bordes2013transe} and WN18~\cite{bordes2013transe} rather than the full knowledge graphs, and thus, the validity of their performance results has been questioned recently in multiple papers~\cite{pujara2017sparsity, dettmers2018convolutional}.
 Filtering the knowledge graph to contain only entity-to-entity triples and loading the result in a dataframe is a necessary first step in constructing knowledge graph embedding models on full knowledge graphs. \rdfframes can perform this first step using one line of code as shown in Listing~\ref{lst:kge} (generated \sparql in Listing~\ref{lst:kgesparql}).
 With this line of code, the filtering can be performed efficiently in an RDF engine, and \rdfframes handles issues related to communication with the engine and integrating with PyData.
-These issues become important especially when the resulting dataframe has millions of rows, for example when dealing with a knowledge graph like DBpedia.
+These issues become important, especially when dealing with large knowledge graphs where the resulting dataframe has millions of rows.